 Surgery involves coagulating of blood vessels and increased activity of any kind may open these vessels leading to a bleed, or hematoma.
 Activity that increases your pulse or heart rate may cause additional bruising, swelling, and the need for return to surgery to control bleeding.
-It is wise to refrain from intimate physical activities until Dr. Brown states it is safe.
+It is wise to refrain from intimate physical activities until Dr. Brown and/or Certified Nurse Injectors states it is safe.